 - Let the engine cool down.
-Next, open the hood of your Mazda and disconnect the battery.
+Next, open the hood of the Mazda and disconnect the battery.

 Locate the mass airflow sensor on your Mazda 5.
 The sensor is located near the engine air filter housing.

-Unplug the wire harness.
-Next, unplug the electrical connector from your Mazda mass airflow sensor.
+- Unplug the wire harness.
+Next, unplug the electrical connector from the Mazda mass airflow sensor.